 The Arcus investee companies are valued annually by an independent valuer as part of the preparation of the year-end financial statements.
 The financial statements of the Funds and Managed Accounts, and Arcus itself, are all audited.
-As part of the Fund Annual Review investment performance and ESG reporting on the Fund and the underlying assets is provided.
+As part of the Fund year-end reporting, investment performance and ESG reporting on the Fund and the underlying assets is provided.